davebelais/readme-md-docstrings/tests/TEMPLATE.md

 # readme-md-docstrings

-This script updates module, class, and functions docs in a `README.md` file, based on their corresponding docstrings (so that documentation does not need to be manually written in two places).
+This script updates module, class, and function docs in a README.md file, based on their corresponding docstrings (so that documentation does not need to be manually written in two places).